 - 2 cups water

-- 2 red or green bell pepper, thickly sliced
+- 2 red or green bell peppers thickly slices

 - FOR BEANS: Heat oil in a large nonstick skillet over medium heat.
 Add garlic to the pan, cook 1 minute, stirring frequently.
-Stir in 1/2 cup water, green chilies, 2 chiles in adobo sauce and beans, bring to a boil.
+Stir in 1/2 cup water, green chilies, 2 whole chiles in adobo sauce and beans, bring to a boil.
 Reduce heat to medium-low, simmer for 10 minutes, or until liquid is almost absorbed.
-Remove chiles and add lemon juice and salt to taste.
+Remove chiles for mild beans or leave them in for spicy beans.
+Add lemon juice and salt to taste.
 Lightly mash with a fork or potato masher.
 If it gets dry, add a little water.

 - TO ASSEMBLE: Spoon about 1/3 cup of the rice down the center of each tortilla followed by about 1/3 cup of bean mixture.
-Add a few slices of bell pepper and onion and your favorite toppings then roll up burrito style.
+Add a few slices of bell pepper and onion and your favorite toppings (sour cream, guacamole, etc) then roll up burrito style.
+Serve immediately.